SupTarr/color-picker/README.md

 npm run dev
 ```

-Runs the app in the development mode.
+The app will be run in the development mode.

-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.